Table of Contents

 A surprising thing Rogue found out was that the finish/plating on a bar shaft impacted its durability.
 Not just surface scratches, but literally causing a bar to wear out and bend.

 We had caught some hint of this issue in 2002 when Ivanko put out an article about chrome damaging the integrity of a bar through hydrogen embrittlement.
 They were the only ones saying this, so I had a hard time knowing what was true.
-Maybe they were right after all?
-Maybe it’s time to take their word for it, now that two major manufacturers are claiming this.
+Later I found this article saying that baking on the finish is what prevents this from happening.

-Other finishes, they report, are all good and don’t have the effects of chrome.
+Other finishes, Rogue reports, are all good and don’t have the effects of chrome.
 They mention bare steel, zinc plating, and cerakote.
 No mention of stainless steel, black oxide, or manganese.

 Abrasion Blasting the Bar Improves Life